RULES GOVERNING SLIP ASSIGNMENT AND USE AT CSCIA PIERS

 - CSCIA Piers may NOT be used for commercial purposes.

 - The Piers are to be clear of any obstructions.
 No cleats on horizontal surfaces, all dock lines and electrical cords are to be run under finger piers.

 - Old automobile tires are not acceptable “bumpers” on piers or pilings.

-- Parking at piers areas will be enforced.
-At Deep Creek, the lower “launching” area is for unloading/loading only.
+- Parking at pier areas will be enforced.
+At Deep Creek, the lower “launching” area is for unloading and loading only.
 Continued violation may result in loss of slip privileges.

-- Requests for use of personal deicing gear will be considered on a case-by-case basis.
-Written permission is required.
+- Requests for use of personal deicing gear will be considered on a case by case basis.
+Written permission from the Piers Committee is required.

 - No alterations to piers, finger piers, or bulkheads are allowed without express written permission from the Piers Committee.
 This includes ladders, handholds, or anything that changes the physical characteristics of the piers or bulkhead.